sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/05_vba/interop-vba.md

     End If

     HandleErrors:
-        ' If an error occurs or "Operation" is not recognised, ' send an error message and an empty result value. request.SendFailure "Invalid argument(s) provided.", Glue.CreateGlueValues End Sub
+        ' If an error occurs or "Operation" isn't recognised, ' send an error message and an empty result value. request.SendFailure "Invalid argument(s) provided.", Glue.CreateGlueValues End Sub